JoeBobMiles/Pong/README.md

 # How to Play

 Simply move the mouse to place the paddle in the path of the ball!
-Keep it from hitting the bottom of the screen and you won't loose!
+Keep it from hitting the bottom of the screen and you won't lose!

 ## Keybindings